MTH548/MTH548/source/report_guide.rst

 Report organization
 ~~~~~~~~~~~~~~~~~~~

-Beside the sections with introduction and conclusions the body of the
+Beside the introduction and conclusions, the body of the
-report should be logically organized into sections reflecting its content.
+report should be logically organized into sections.
+Each section
+should have a meaningful title.

 References
 ~~~~~~~~~~

-If you used books, articles, websites etc. while preparing the report they should be listed at the end of the report.
+If you used books, articles, websites etc. while preparing the report, they should be listed at the end of the report.